to view an animated version of this procedure.

 After you are asleep and do not feel any pain, a needle will be inserted to inject carbon dioxide into your abdomen.
 The gas will make your abdomen expand.
 This will make it easier to see the organs.
 The laparoscope will then be inserted through a small hole that is cut in the skin.
 The laparoscope lights, magnifies, and projects an image onto a video screen.
 The area will then be inspected.

 If necessary, several other incisions will be made in the abdomen.
 Tiny tools will be inserted to take biopsies or do surgery.
 The incisions will be closed with stitches or clips.

 Anesthesia will prevent pain during surgery.
 Pain and discomfort after the procedure can be managed with medications.

 When you are home, follow your doctor's

-Removing the dressing the morning after surgery.Avoiding heavy lifting.Not drinking carbonated beverages for two days.
+instructions, which may include: Removing the dressing the morning after surgery.Avoiding heavy lifting.Not drinking carbonated beverages for a brief period.

 6/2/2011 DynaMed's Systematic Literature Surveillance

 http://www.ebscohost.com/dynamed: Mills E, Eyawo O, Lockhart I, Kelly S, Wu P, Ebbert JO.
 Smoking cessation reduces postoperative complications: a systematic review and meta-analysis.
 Am J Med.
 2011;124(2):144-154.

 Last reviewed June 2016 by Donald Buck, MD